PHILADELPHIA REFLECTIONS

 It's a source of some regret never to have attended the Georgetown Oyster Eat.
 It occurs in the middle of February when the days are dark and short, and the weather is uncertain for driving.

 Local citizens of Sussex County, Delaware, report no one alive remembers when or how the custom began.
 In the nature of such things, a certain amount of historical inaccuracy is thus to be expected.
-It certainly did start out as an all-male event, taking place in the fire house.
+It certainly did start out as an all-male event, taking place in the firehouse.
 One inflexible requirement is that a participant must bring his own oyster knife, which is a very heavy chunk of iron with a short blade attached, sort of like a screwdriver.
 The ones I have seen are all one piece of iron, suggesting they have been hammered out in a blacksmith shop.
 The flattened-out blade serves as an eating utensil, as well as a wedge to pry open the oyster shell.
-The oysters are eaten raw and whole, often with some sort of condiment, like horse radish sauce.
+The oysters are eaten raw and whole, often with some sort of condiment, like horseradish sauce.
 Some eaters favor a whole lot of ground pepper, and various other ancient remedies are said to make an appearance.
 The main beverage is beer, lots of beer.

 Beyond that, not much is known or divulged to the public, although a party attended by nearly a thousand tipsy people can't keep very many secrets.
 Before the party, the windows of the firehouse are covered with brown wrapping paper, sealed with tape.
-Kegs of oysters and kegs of beer are rolled into the firehouse before things get rolling, and a lot of loud noises and laughter emerge almost all night.
+Kegs of oysters and kegs of beer are rolled into the firehouse before other things get rolling, and a lot of loud noises and laughter emerge almost all night.
 The sponsors claim to bring a thousand bushels of oysters to each party, although it is hard to imagine very many people eating their quota of a bushel apiece.
 The per-person beer consumption is a statistic kept confidential.
-The ladies of the neighborhood report numerous husbands eventually return home, with their glasses broken, and suspicious red bruises on their faces.
+The ladies of the neighborhood report numerous husbands eventually returning home, with their glasses broken, and suspicious red bruises on their faces.
 Aside from that, nobody knows nothing'.